 About Natural Resource Project Reviews

 Projects may be referred to the Board by order in council.
-Non-energy project proposals are automatically referred to the Natural Resources Conservation Board if they are required under the Environmental Protection and Enhancement Act to submit an environmental impact assessment.
-Non-energy projects include mining, forestry, water management and recreation.
+Project proposals are automatically referred to the Natural Resources Conservation Board if they are required under the Environmental Protection and Enhancement Act to submit an environmental impact assessment.
+Projects include mining, forestry, water management and recreation.

 Section 4 of the act lists the projects that are reviewable in accordance with the act and regulations: (a) forest industry projects, (b) recreational or tourism projects, (c) metallic or industrial mineral projects, (d) water management projects, (e) any other type of project prescribed in the regulations, and (f) specific projects prescribed by the Lieutenant Governor in Council.